SeanC0112/HyphenHacks25/README.md

 Just open up [https://www.hyphen-hacks.com/](https://www.hyphen-hacks.com/) and view it

+## Technologies

+Built in Javascript and CSS with a little HTML using the React framework

 ## Motivation

 I wanted to design an aesthetically pleasing site to spread awareness of my school's hackathon and bring participants to the sign up as well as appear professional to sponsors.